 Law is a tough field.
 Sure, a lot of people say that for pretty much every sector going, but some of the numbers behind the legal industry are truly wild.
 One study last year found that there were 28 law graduates to every industry vacancy, for example, a stat that’s barely changed since 2017.

 So, what if that does end up being you?
 It’s a reality no one really wants to think about, but every year thousands of graduates do have to come to terms with the fact they haven’t got a job lined up yet.
 Especially in law it can feel like the end of the road, but that doesn’t mean that opportunities aren’t still out there.

 For many grads a brief pause can actually give you the time and space to press the reset button, allowing you to carefully plan your next move and make it a successful one.
 It can feel overwhelming knowing where to start though, so here’s our simple five-point guide on what to do next.

 Take A Critical Look At What You’ve Done So Far

-If you’ve been applying for a decent number of jobs but consistently felt you’re banging your head against the wall, it’s time to take an honest assessment of everything you’ve done so far.
+If you’ve been applying for a decent number of graduate jobs but consistently felt you’re banging your head against the wall, it’s time to take an honest assessment of everything you’ve done so far.

 Use Your Data To Work Out Blockers